 The Transocean Partners Conflicts Committee (1) determined unanimously that the merger agreement and the transactions contemplated thereby, including the merger, are fair and reasonable to, and in the best interest of, the Transocean Partners common unitholders unaffiliated with Transocean, and Transocean Partners and its subsidiaries, (2) approved the merger agreement and the transactions contemplated thereby, including the merger, and (3) recommended approval of the merger agreement and the merger to the Transocean Partners common unitholders.
-The Transocean Partners Board (1) determined unanimously that the merger agreement and the transactions contemplated thereby, including the merger, are fair and reasonable to, and in the best interest of, the members of Transocean Partners (including its common unitholders), and Transocean Partners and its subsidiaries, (2) approved the merger agreement and the transactions contemplated thereby, including the merger, and (3) recommended approval of the merger agreement and the merger to the members of Transocean Partners (including its common unitholders).
-See "The Merger-Recommendation of the Transocean Partners Conflicts Committee and Transocean Partners Board "and "The Merger-Transocean Partners Conflicts Committee and Transocean Partners Board Reasons for the Merger."
+The Transocean Partners Board (1) determined unanimously that the merger agreement and the transactions contemplated thereby, including the merger, are fair and reasonable to, and in the best interest of, the members of Transocean Partners (including its common unitholders), and Transocean Partners and its subsidiaries, (2) approved the merger agreement and the transactions contemplated thereby, including the transactions contemplated thereby, including its common unitholders), and Transocean Partners and (3) recommended approval of the merger agreement and the merger to the members of Transocean Partners (including its common unitholders), and Transocean Partners (including its common unitholders).
+See "The Merger-Recommendation of the Transocean Partners Conflicts Committee and Transocean Partners Board" and "The Merger-Transocean Partners Conflicts Committee and Transocean Partners Board" and "The Merger-Transocean Partners Conflicts Committee and Transocean Partners Board" approved the Merger."